Gabriel is one of only three high-ranking angels mentioned in the entire Bible. What is this holy angel’s role in God’s affairs and in human affairs?

-The third angel mentioned by name in the Bible is Gabriel, the subject of this article.
+The third high-ranking angel is Gabriel, the subject of this article.
 Gabriel is a personal name, meaning “strong man of God” (Holman Bible Dictionary, “Gabriel”).

 Even though Jewish tradition (including the noncanonical book of Enoch) identifies Gabriel as one of seven archangels, the Bible does not actually state that Gabriel is an archangel.
 Yet Gabriel clearly has a high position among the angels since his name is mentioned in God’s Word along with Lucifer and Michael.

 The Bible’s reference to Michael as “one of the chief princes” also implies that there are others of his exalted rank among those who are also called “princes” (Daniel 10:13).
 Based upon these points, Gabriel may indeed be an archangel like Michael.

 Gabriel’s four recorded messages

 Gabriel is identified by name as delivering important prophetic messages to faithful servants of God in four different accounts in Holy Scripture.
 The first mention of Gabriel is in an appearance to the prophet Daniel (Daniel 8:16).
 Here Gabriel is summoned to show Daniel the meaning of a vision he had received regarding the kings of Media, Persia and Greece (Daniel 8:15-26).